 Information relating to school transport, finances, admission procedures etc., is sent through iSAMS, too.

 Every Friday, the school sends a bulletin to all registered emails.
-This key piece of information keeps parents informed about anything pertinent that will be happening in the coming week(s).
+This key piece of information keeps parents informed about what is happening in the coming week(s).